 Some of these include…

-If you’re experiencing any of the symptoms in this section or the previous one, it’s best to go and see your GP, so that they can determine the cause and offer you any treatment that you may need.
+If you’re experiencing any of the symptoms in this or the previous section, it’s best to see your GP, so that they can determine the cause and offer you any treatment that you may need.

 How is prostate cancer diagnosed?